Astarte borealis: Distribution

-Morphology of Genus Astarte
+Morphology

-Bivalve mollusks can be identified though several physical characteristics within genera that indicate the differences between members of separate species.
-Examples include hinge structure, surface sculpture, number of teeth, umbo shape, color of periostracum, pallial sinus shape, and several others.
 The exterior characteristics of genus Astarte include the periostracum, ribs and overall shell shape.
 The genus has a shell outline that is primarily trigonal with variations that are elliptical, ovate or subquadrate.
 The genus is equivalve and the length is equal to or greater than the height.
 The sculpture of the genus consists of commarginal ribs, most of which are equally spaced and vary from fine to broad-sized ribs; A. esquimalti has irregular, wavy ribs.
 The umbones are mostly broad and inflated; a few species have pointed umbones that are generally just dorsal of the midline.
 The umbones are prone to erosion in older specimens, which causes a difference in the appearance between juvenile and adult individuals.
 The periostracum is thick to this and varies from shiny to silky to dull across the genus.
 It is generally a yellow to black to reddish-brown and adherent.